-In order for an elementary or middle school to be rated, it must meet the minimum n-size requirements in at least the following indicators: Academic Achievement and Growth.
-In order for a high school to be rated, it must meet the minimum n-size requirements and earn points in at least the following indicators and/or measures: Student Achievement and 4-year Graduation Rate.
+In order for an elementary or middle school to be rated, it must meet the minimum n-size requirements and earn points in at least the following indicators: Student Achievement, Growth, and Student Engagement.
+In order for a high school to be rated, it must meet the minimum n-size requirements and earn points in at least the following indicators and/or measures: Student Achievement, Graduation, ACT Average Composite, and Student Engagement.
 A school that does not meet the minimum requirements will receive a Not Rated classification until such time as a sufficient amount of student data over a number of years can be pooled to rate the school and meet the minimum n-size.